ladak100/ladak100.github.io/todayi.md

 ### Today, I...

 #### July 2024
+Wednesday July 10th, 2024:
+- Today, I flew baack to SFO.
+I got randomly checked again

+Tuesday July 9th, 2024:
+- Today, I did a lot of work during the day
+- Today, I helped a friend prep for an interview
+- Today, I met up with some friends for the last time before i leave and went to an israeli restaurant
+- Today, I met up with another set of friends i hadnt seen in a while to watch the last bit of the canada argentina game

 Monday July 8th, 2024:
 - Today, I stayed home while some construction and windhield replacement went on
 - Today, I went downtown to meet up with friends and continue planning chile trip in november